bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/site-launch-checklist.md

 ### Stop unnecessary webhooks

 BigCommerce contains a number of webhooks that your site may benefit from.
-It is recommended to disable unused webhooks to enhance performance.
+We recommend disabling unused webhooks to enhance performance.
 To disable the webhooks you do not need, use the [Webhooks API](https://developer.bigcommerce.com/api-docs/store-management/webhooks/overview) and update the `is_active` fields to false.

 Because webhooks are associated by client ID, make sure you are using BigCommerce for WordPress API credentials to make these Webhook API calls.